MetOffice/CSET/docs/source/index.rst

    GitHub <https://github.com/MetOffice/CSET>

-CSET, the Community Seamless Evaluation Toolkit, is an open-source toolkit for evaluation, verification and investigation of convective- and turbulence-scale numerical models for weather and climate applications, cutting across time and space scales with a focus on regional domains.
+CSET, the Community Seamless Evaluation Toolkit, is an open-source toolkit for the seamless evaluation, verification and investigation of weather and climate models.
+It supports the evaluation of physical and ML numerical models as well as observations across time and space scales with a focus on, but not limited to, convective and turbulence scales.

-CSET provides a centralised and peer-reviewed source of tools to aid process-oriented evaluation for UM and LFRic models, supporting both deterministic and ensemble configurations.
+CSET provides a centralised and peer-reviewed source of tools to aid process-oriented evaluation for UM, LFRic physical and ML models, supporting both deterministic and ensemble configurations.

-In the future, it will support evaluation of machine learning models and utilise observations from a range of sources to aid in the evaluation process.
+CSET is expanding it's support for verification and evaluation of machine learn models and utilises observations from a range of sources to aid in the evaluation process.
 It will utilise the Model Evaluation Tools (MET) software to provide a range of verification metrics aligned with operational verification best practices.

-For CSET model and diagnostics developers, CSET offers well documented and peer reviewed evaluation tools with a well defined release cycle and flexible evaluation code that can adapt to user needs.
+For CSET model and diagnostics developers, CSET offers well documented and peer reviewed evaluation tools with a clearly defined release cycle and flexible evaluation code that can adapt to user needs.
 CSET is built with portability in mind and can be run on a range of platforms from local desktops to HPC systems and cloud servers.
 It ensures traceable and reproducible results during the